software-mansion/react-native-screens/README.md

 This project aims to expose native navigation container components to React Native.
 It is not designed to be used as a standalone library but rather as a dependency of a [full-featured navigation library](https://github.com/react-navigation/react-navigation).

+## Fabric

+To read about how to use this library with fabric go to [FABRIC README](README-Farbic.md).
+If you want to run Fabric Example app go to [FabricExample README](FabricExample/README.md).

 ## Supported platforms

 - [x] iOS